Chemeketa Cooperative Regional Library Service: History

 During its first decade of existence, CCRLS was funded through a series of levies.
-The Service was highly visible to the public because of the necessity to approach the voters every few years for funding.
-Services changed in a minor way, with books-by-mail eventually being deleted as a less cost effective service.
-In 1985 the Chemeketa District voters approved a tax base for the college, a portion of which was dedicated to CCRLS.
+The Service was highly visible to the public because in order to keep the service running, the Service needed to approach the voters every few years for funding.
+Services changed in a minor way, with books-by-mail eventually being phased out as a less cost-effective service.
+In 1985, the Chemeketa District voters approved a tax base for the college, a portion of which was dedicated to CCRLS.
 This created (before the years of property tax limitations), the first stable funding for a public library multi-jurisdictional system in the State of Oregon.
 This funding allowed CCRLS to pursue library automation, and for the first time, the CCRLS member libraries were linked by a computer network and integrated library system that allowed library users to search all 18 libraries' catalogs at one time, and request material from any of those locations to be delivered to their home library within days.

 CCRLS today

 Current CCRLS services include: reimbursement to cities for serving non-city patrons, courier service among libraries, lost book reimbursement, an integrated automated system, net lending reimbursement, a rotating collection of bestsellers for small libraries, and a pass-through grant from State funding for children's services.
 All direct services to patrons, including bookmobile services, have been discontinued.
-Instead, CCRLS provides greater service to the member libraries in the form of computer networking and equipment, centralized software administration and support, cataloging services, and payment for numerous online services such as downloadable audio and ebooks, readers' advisory services, language learning software, and access to online databases available through the Oregon State Library.
+Instead, CCRLS provides greater service to the member libraries in the form of computer networking and equipment, centralized software administration and support, cataloging services, and payment for numerous online resources.

 CCRLS member libraries

-CCRLS membership includes 16 public libraries and one community college library:
+CCRLS membership includes 18 libraries; 16 are public libraries, one is a community college library, and one is a tribal library.